Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 # Unity ML-Agents Gym Wrapper

-A common way in which machine learning researchers interact with simulation environments is via a wrapper provided by OpenAI called `gym`.
-For more information on the gym interface, see [here](https://github.com/openai/gym).
+A common way in which machine learning researchers interact with simulation environments is via a wrapper provided by the Farama Foundation called `gymnasium` (formerly known as OpenAI `gym`).
+For more information on the gymnasium interface, see the [Gymnasium Documentation](https://gymnasium.farama.org/index.html) and [Gymnasium Github repository](https://github.com/Farama-Foundation/Gymnasium).

-We provide a gym wrapper and instructions for using it with existing machine learning algorithms which utilize gym.
+We provide a gym wrapper and instructions for using it with existing machine learning algorithms which utilize gymnasium.
 Our wrapper provides interfaces on top of our `UnityEnvironment` class, which is the default way of interfacing with a Unity environment via Python.

 ## Installation